top of page

-Like all HDB regulated properties, an EC can only be put on the open market after you have met the five-year Minimum Occupancy Period (MOP).
+Like all HDB-regulated properties, an Executive Condominium (EC) can only be sold on the open market after fulfilling the five-year Minimum Occupation Period (MOP).

 Ask yourself: